Regrand/ATPG/README.md

 # ATPG

-# Author: Aniket Deshmukh
-# Author: Sneha Goenka
+Authors: Aniket Deshmukh, Sneha Goenka

 An implementation of the PODEM algorithm for ATPG.